 While Manado itself offers few attractions, it is pleasant and safe, and spending a day or two taking in its cityscape and getting to know its unique local cuisine is definitely worthwhile.

 Just a one-hour boat ride from Manado is the Bunaken National Marine Park.
-The park includes five islands, all of which are inhabited, but 97% of its area lies underwater.
-A large portion of the park’s marine habitat consists of coral reef, and the area supports a huge amount of biodiversity both above and below the surface.
+The park includes five islands but 97% of its area lies underwater, where a large portion of the marine habitat consists of coral reef.
+The park exists to protect a huge amount of biodiversity both above and below the surface.
 Bunaken Island in particular is famous for its world class diving and snorkeling, and is where the majority of park visitors stay.
 Tourism in the park is well-developed, with a large range of accommodation available, yet it is still far from being a mass tourism destination.

 But North Sulawesi has more than just idyllic beaches and coral reefs.
 Inland from the coast you’ll find incredible rainforest landscapes and mountains (many of which are active volcanoes) reaching nearly 2000 meters in elevation.
 There are also two large lakes, numerous rivers and some pretty cool wildlife (like tarsiers, at 10-14 cm tall the world’s smallest primate), not to mention gardens, temples, and clove and coconut plantations.